Unlocking Multidimensional Integration with Quantum Adaptive Importance Sampling: Introduction

 Therefore, in the context of particle physics phenomenology, there is an extensive need for more efficient theoretical frameworks and computational strategies.
 The primary computational bottleneck lies in the numerical integration of the high-dimensional functions that arise from the perturbative expansion.
 In particular, achieving the sub‐percent precision required by modern experiments is challenging, as the required number of integrand evaluations grows rapidly with dimensionality.
 This computational burden is exacerbated by the presence of integrable but numerically unstable singularities, sharp resonant peaks, and oscillatory regions, all of which require very fine resolution and large samples in localized subdomains, though these regions constitute only a tiny fraction of the total integration space.

 These issues make brute-force Monte Carlo (MC) integration computationally prohibitive, and in some cases, entirely impractical, motivating the development of sophisticated variance reduction techniques such as Importance Sampling (IS).
-The most notable example is the VEGAS~\cite{Lepage:1977sw,Lepage:123074,Lepage:2020tgj} algorithm, which performs Adaptive Importance Sampling with a hyper-rectangular grid, and has become the common standard.
+The most notable example is the VEGAS~\cite{Lepage:1977sw,Lepage:123074,Lepage:2020tgj} algorithm, which performs Adaptive Importance Sampling (AIS) with a hyper-rectangular grid, and has become the common standard.
 Specifically, VEGAS operates by iteratively adapting a piecewise-constant grid that concentrates samples in regions of high variance, dramatically reducing statistical uncertainties for a given budget of function evaluations.
-VEGAS and its variants, are assimilated into mainstream libraries (e.g. Cuba~\cite{Hahn:2004fe}, MadGraph~\cite{Alwall:2011uj}, and Sherpa~\cite{Gleisberg:2008ta} among others).
-More recently, integrators based on Machine Learning have emerged \cite{Bothmann:2020ywa,Winterhalder:2021ngy}, as well as VEGAS GPU-based optimizations to reduce runtime \cite{Carrazza:2020rdn}.
+VEGAS and its variants are assimilated into mainstream libraries (e.g. Cuba~\cite{Hahn:2004fe}, MadGraph~\cite{Alwall:2011uj}, and Sherpa~\cite{Gleisberg:2008ta} among others).
+More recently, integrators based on Machine Learning (ML) have emerged \cite{Gao_2020,Gao_2020b,Bothmann:2020ywa,Winterhalder:2021ngy,Heimel_2023,Heimel_2024,Heimel_2025}, as well as VEGAS GPU-based optimizations to reduce runtime \cite{Carrazza:2020rdn}.

-As classical integrators approach their practical limits, attention has shifted towards quantum computing, driven by theoretical advances in the field through quantum algorithms such as Shor’s integer factoring~\cite{Shor_1997}, Grover’s unstructured search~\cite{grover1996fastquantummechanicalalgorithm}, and the Harrow-Hassidim-Lloyd quantum linear solver~\cite{Harrow_2009}, as well as advancements in the quantum hardware.
-Quantum algorithms for MC integration have been developed recently~\cite{deLejarza:2023qxk,deLejarza:2024pgk,deLejarza:2024scm,Rodrigo:2024say,Agliardi:2022ghn,Williams:2025hza,Cruz-Martinez:2023vgs}.
-The majority of these approaches exploit the quadratic speedup offered by the fault-tolerant algorithm Quantum Amplitude Estimation~(QAE)~\cite{Brassard_2002,Montanaro_2015}.
+As classical integrators approach their practical limits, attention has shifted towards Quantum Computing (QC), driven by theoretical advances in the field through quantum algorithms such as Shor’s integer factoring~\cite{Shor_1997}, Grover’s unstructured search~\cite{grover1996fastquantummechanicalalgorithm}, and the Harrow-Hassidim-Lloyd quantum linear solver~\cite{Harrow_2009}, as well as advancements in the quantum hardware.
+Quantum algorithms for accelerating MC methods have been developed recently~\cite{deLejarza:2023qxk,deLejarza:2024pgk,deLejarza:2024scm,Rodrigo:2024say,Agliardi:2022ghn,Williams:2025hza,Cruz-Martinez:2023vgs,akhalwaya2023modularenginequantummonte,Plekhanov_2022,Layden_2023,Mazzola_2021}.
+The majority of the integration approaches exploit the quadratic speedup offered by the fault-tolerant algorithm Quantum Amplitude Estimation~(QAE)~\cite{Brassard_2002,Montanaro_2015}.